ayedo/ktsgenerator/README.md

         "java.net.URL"           : 'string',
         "java.math.BigDecimal"   : 'BigNumber'] // optional, the default is []

-      // Imports to be added at the top of the generated typescript defintions file imports = ["import { Moment } from 'moment';", "import BigNumber from 'bignumber.js';"] // optional, the default is []
+      // Imports to be added at the top of the generated typescript definitions file imports = ["import { Moment } from 'moment';", "import BigNumber from 'bignumber.js';"] // optional, the default is []